Thank U, Next: Songs

 The fifth track off the album is "Fake Smile", a hip hop soul-inspired track with a trap groove.
 Lyrically, the song is about the attack on her concert in Manchester and the death of ex-boyfriend Mac Miller, and the emotional toll that these events inflicted upon her.
 "Bad Idea" is an EDM and trap number, beginning with an 80's rock-ballad intro that garnered comparison to David Guetta's 2012 hit single "Titanium" featuring Sia.
 With an orchestra throughout the bridge and outro, its lyrics are about Grande's desire to numb her pain.
 The seventh track "Make Up" is Grande's most sexually explicit song on the album, featuring many double entendres.
 It is a trap record with wonky pop and bubblegum influences and it contains a "rap-influenced bridge".
-"Ghostin", the eighth track, is an emotional synth-and-strings ballad.
+"Ghostin", the eighth track, is an emotional art pop synth-and-strings ballad.
 Lyrically, it discusses Grande's last two relationships, stating that "she should ghost the guy that still makes her cry and wants to stop hurting the person she is with now while he is being patient with her," being Miller and Davidson.
 Savan Kotecha, who co-wrote the song with Grande, told Rolling Stone of working on the track: "[When we were writing] 'Ghostin,' we were in New York...
 The song speaks for itself in terms of what it's about.
 We were with her for a week in New York witnessing that, witnessing her feelings on that."
 According to Grande, she "begged" her manager, Scooter Braun, to remove the track from the album, but he convinced her to keep it.